activif99/RISC-V_Processor/README.md

-# RISC-V Processor
+# Single cycle RISC-V Processor

-This repository contains the Verilog code for a custom processor, designed and verified as part of a project.
+This repository contains the Verilog code for a custom Single cycle RISC-V processor, designed and verified as part of my next big project.
 The processor supports a subset of RISC-V instructions and includes all major components of a basic processor pipeline.
 Below, you will find a detailed description of each module and its functionality, as well as an overview of the design and verification process.

 ---